DiamondNetwork/Superchain/doc/docker.md

 The easiest/faster option to run diamond in Docker is to use the latest release images.
 These are small images that use the latest official release of the diamond binary, pulled from our package repository.

-**_Following examples are running on westend chain and without SSL.
+**_Following examples are running on ruby chain and without SSL.
 They can be used to quick start and learn how diamond needs to be configured.
 Please find out how to secure your node, if you want to operate it on the internet.
 Do not expose rpc and ws ports, if they are not correctly configured._**

 Let´s first check the version we have.
 The first time you run this command, the diamond docker image will be downloaded.
 This takes a bit of time and bandwidth, be patient: